707 User Interface Design for eLearning

 Novice to intermediate designers, developers, and project managers with a basic understanding of eLearning design and development.

 discussed in this session:

 General eLearning authoring tools (e.g., Articulate Storyline and Adobe Captivate).

-Tim Slade is an eLearning manager for technical products at GoDaddy, as well as a speaker, author, and award-winning eLearning designer.
-He has spent nearly a decade working to help others elevate their eLearning and visual communications content, and he has been recognized and awarded within the eLearning industry multiple times for his creative and innovative design aesthetics.
-Tim is a recognized Articulate Super Hero, co-author of the popular E-Learning Uncovered book series, a regular speaker at various national eLearning conferences, and author of The E-Learning Designer’s Blog.
+Tim Slade, the director of global learning and instructional design for GoDaddy, is a speaker, author, and award-winning eLearning designer.
+Having spent the last decade working to help others elevate their eLearning and visual communications content, Tim has been recognized and awarded within the eLearning industry multiple times for his creative and innovative design aesthetics.
+Tim is a regular speaker at international eLearning conferences, is a recognized Articulate Super Hero, co-author of the popular E-Learning Uncovered book series, and author of the The eLearning Designer’s Handbook.